murphtracks/twitter-blocking-tools/README.md

 ▪️ https://blockdnat.org/show-blocks/YZQnYLTxNnhXjlR4fTORiVck3aLPwPfw-PpDvohb

 ## App: Block Party
 Block Party is good for really massive lists, schedule batches of 5k accounts to block at a time.
-You can schedule multiple batches to run and it auto blocks them for you **BUT requires a cc for free trial, costs after the trial.**
+You can schedule multiple batches to run and it auto blocks them for you **BUT requires a cc for free trial, costs after 30 days if not cancelled.**
 Also requires MFA via number or authentication app.
 ▪️ https://www.blockpartyapp.com/